Tired of Reading? Please listen to the blog

 2 | Principles of Surgery | 120 questions |

 The MRCS exam pattern for Part A contains Single-Best Answer questions.
-This pattern of assessment is designed to test the thinking ability of the applicant.
-You will be assessed as per how well you can apply your skill in real-world scenarios.
+This assessment pattern is designed to test the applicant’s thinking ability.
+You will be assessed on how well you can apply your skills in real-world scenarios.

 The Single-Best Answer questions contain the following: